MilanSavani010/EoLTestMock/README.md

 A full-stack solution for End-of-Line (EoL) testing and CAN message simulation, featuring a .NET 8 backend and a modern React frontend powered by Vite.

+**⚠️ This project is under development.
+It is intended as a mock/simulated version for prototyping, testing, and demonstration purposes.
+Features, APIs, and structure may change.**

 ---

 ## Features